codesandbox/codesandbox-client/packages/homepage/content/articles/sandpack-announcement/index.md

 When CodeSandbox started, it ran all projects in the browser using a primitive bundler that runs in an iframe.
 As projects on CodeSandbox became more advanced, [we kept on working on this in-browser bundler to support more projects and new bundler features](https://codesandbox.io/post/creating-a-parallel-offline-extensible-browser-based-bundler-for-codesandbox).
 We’re now at the point that the bundler supports npm dependencies, hot module reloading, caching, and a whole lot more.

-At the same time, more and more people wanted to use CodeSandbox for use-cases that we haven’t thought of before.
+At the same time, more and more people wanted to use CodeSandbox for use-cases that we hadn’t thought of before.
 Sometimes these use cases were so different that we couldn’t make them work for CodeSandbox.

 That’s why we decided to open source the bundler, named Sandpack.
 We’re giving you the power to fully customize the experience behind the live-running code, without depending on CodeSandbox.
 Want to build a student course with live tests?
 That’s possible!
 Want to build a no-code editor with a live preview?
 That’s possible too!

-Our main goal behind Sandpack is to give you the full power of CodeSandbox, but with the flexibility that will allow you to use it for any kind of project that you have in mind.
+Our main goal behind Sandpack is to give you the full power of CodeSandbox, but with the flexibility to use it for any project that you have in mind.

 So, how do you use it?
 Let’s take a look!